paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 This Act, referred to in subsec. (d)(5), is Pub.
 L. 113–128, July 22, 2014, 128 Stat.
 1425, known as the Workforce Innovation and Opportunity Act, which enacted this chapter, repealed chapter 30 (§ 2801 et seq.) of this title and chapter 73 (§ 9201 et seq.) of Title 20, Education, and made amendments to numerous other sections and notes in the Code.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101) and Tables.

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

-<a id="section-3241"></a>
+<a id="section-3227"></a>
-## § 3241.
+## § 3227.
 YouthBuild program
 **(a) Statement of purpose** The purposes of this section are—

 (1) to enable disadvantaged youth to obtain the education and employment skills necessary to achieve economic self-sufficiency in occupations in demand and postsecondary education and training opportunities;